-The Bachelor of Arts in Women's and Gender Studies (WGS) is an interdisciplinary study of women and gender in cross-cultural and historical perspectives.
-You'll explore how women's lives have been shaped by history, culture, nationality, class and other elements of diversity.
-The courses in the program are coordinated through FIU's Center for Women's and Gender Studies, founded in 1982 — one of the oldest such scholarly centers in the country.
+Courses in the program are coordinated through the Women's and Gender Studies, founded in 1982 - one of the oldest such scholarly centers in the country.
 Students have the opportunity to conduct research with faculty on issues related to women and gender.

 Our graduates find success in a variety of career fields.
-They work as journalists, lawyers, psychologists, physicians, pilots, city managers, communications consultants, hospital directors, filmmakers, battered women’s shelter directors, occupational therapists, actors, community activists, social workers, musicians, teachers, public administrators, actuaries, publishers, writers, statisticians, nutritionists, university professors, and union organizers.
+They work as journalists, lawyers, psychologists, physicians, pilots, city managers, communications consultants, hospital directors, filmmakers, battered women’s shelter directors, occupational therapists, actors, community activists, social workers, musicians, teachers, public administrators, actuaries, publishers, writers, statisticians, nutritionists, professors and union organizers.